devi-sivakumar-ds/FocusZen/INSTALL.md

 ---

 **That's it!
-You're ready to block distractions and boost productivity! 🚫✨**
+You're ready to achieve zen-like focus and boost productivity! 🧘‍♀️✨**